2019 DII women's soccer championship: Bracket, schedule, scores | NCAA.com

 2019 DII women's soccer championship: Schedule and scores

-The first round of the NCAA DII tournament gets underway Thursday, Nov.
-21, and Friday, Nov.
-22, around the eight regions.
-Here is the first-round action.
-We'll update each round, so be sure to check back daily.
+Second-round action resumes Sunday, Nov.
+24. We'll update each round, so be sure to check back daily.

 Thursday, Nov.
 21 (all times Eastern)